Skip to content

 Why You Should Visit Mae Kampong Village

 Mae Kampong Village is an adorable destination renowned for its emphasis on ecotourism and traditional agricultural life.
-The village is approximately an hour east of Chiang Mai into the mountains bordering the Lampang province.
-While it’s not as high as Doi Inthanon, the highest elevation in Thailand, Mae Kampong, is 4200 feet above sea level.
+The village is approximately an hour east of Chiang Mai in the mountains bordering the Lampang province.
+While it’s not as high as Doi Inthanon, the highest elevation in Thailand, Mae Kampong is 4200 feet above sea level.
 It’s known for its sanctuary for gibbons (monkeys), the Mae Kampong Waterfall, hiking trails, and rice fields.

 Wander the Narrow Streets